Moderna in talks to supply countries with COVID-19 vaccine; US$32-$37 a dose for smaller deals

 The company's vaccine candidate is one of the few to be in the final stages of testing as drug-makers race to develop a safe and effective vaccine against the pandemic that has claimed more than 700,000 lives worldwide.

-Moderna said on Wednesday smaller volume agreements for its experimental COVID-19 vaccine candidate have been executed between US$32 and US$37 per dose.
+Moderna said on Wednesday smaller volume agreements for its experimental COVID-19 vaccine candidate have been executed between US$32 and US$37 a dose.

 "We will be responsible on price well below value during the pandemic," CEO Stephane Bancel said on a conference call, adding that larger volume agreements under discussion will be at a lower price.